JoeggiCH/PowerLogger/MORE.md

 - Use a more modern microcontroller, which includes a SD card and a RTC on board
 - Connect multiple INA226 devices to allow multiple measurements in parallel
 - Replace the INA226 with a chip, which takes less time to measure voltage and current
-- Build a logger with a BLE interface transmitting measurement values to another microcontroller with a display
+- Build a logger with a BLE or WLAN interface transmitting measurement values to another microcontroller with a display